How Does Google Search Work?

 Think of this as a massive (and I mean the size-of-the-Internet massive) database of all of the information that Googlebot is discovering, all organized by keywords (those things you type in the Google Search field).
 Google stores this information as a highly organized, text-only version of the Internet.
 This setup helps Google to churn out results in only a fraction of a second.

 If the Googlebot and the Indexer are the infrastructure that allows Google to work, the Query Processor is what actually executes the search.
-It basically works like this:

 The only part that we have not discussed is perhaps the most important.
 Google’s algorithm determines the relevance of your web site to a search query.
 It is what finally determines the order that your website appears in Google’s search results for that query.